 When artificial intelligence (AI) is implemented right in any software, you’ll be dazzled to experience how convenient your work becomes.
 With the software taking care of all the heavy lifting, you can then invest your time and energy in pushing your creative horizon.
 Just think and let the AI take care of the rest.
 Maybe this was the exact thought process that Skylum, the creators of Luminar 4, went through when they introduced the AI-powered sky replacement tool.
-If you haven’t already, check out our full Luminar 4 review here.
+If you haven’t already, check out our full Luminar 4 Review and Luminar 4 Tutorial here.

 When photographing landscapes or cityscapes, the sky in your image not just acts as a background.
 In fact, it has the potential to add drama and take your image to the next level.
 This is why every pro-photographer pays so much attention to how the sky is turning out in their photograph.
 But what if you’ve taken a killer image, but the sky is lifeless?
 Of course, you can replace the sky when processing the image, but if you’ve ever tried to do it using Photoshop, you know how challenging the task can be.